Introduction

 Challenge?

-It may sound very simple and straight forward, but in reality, the project team needs enough time and resources to follow all these steps.
+It may sound simple, but in reality, the project team needs enough time and resources to follow all these steps.
 Sometimes, the project team may find it hard to follow them, because of training needs and additional time needed for tracking and monitoring.

 Conclusion